rsalmei/clearly/README.md

 ```

+## Versions highlights:
+- 0.2.6: marked production quality
+- 0.3.0: result backend is not mandatory
+- 0.3.6: last version to support py2 only
+- 0.4.0: supports both py2.7 and py3.4+

 ## Hints

 - write a small [celery router](http://docs.celeryproject.org/en/latest/userguide/routing.html#routers) and in there generate dynamic routing keys, based on the actual arguments of the async call in place.